Talkala logo

 What happens when you cancel a dedicated number

 The number is removed from your account and released immediately.
 The Stripe subscription is set not to renew at period end.
-Don't assume you'll keep access through the end of the billing cycle.
+Do not assume you keep access through the end of the billing cycle.

-Here's the thing that trips people up: billing and access don't end at the same time.
+Billing and access do not end at the same time.
 When you delete a number, the app removes and releases it right away.
-The Stripe subscription just gets flagged not to renew.
+The Stripe subscription is set not to renew.

-So if keeping the number until a specific date matters to you, don't delete it and assume you'll keep access until the billing period ends.
-Right now, deletion means immediate removal.
+If keeping the number until a specific date matters to you, do not delete it and assume access continues until the billing period ends.
+Deletion means immediate removal.

 • The number is removed and released immediately when you delete it.